 J.P. de Ruiter

-J.P. de Ruiter aims to improve our understanding about how humans and artificial agents can use language, gesture, and other multimodal and nonverbal signals to effectively communicate with each other.
-His research focuses on the computational processes involved in conversational turn-taking, speech accompanying gesture, and intention recognition in communication.
-His research interests include philosophy of science, artificial intelligence, and ethnostatistics.
-De Ruiter has also initiated and/or been involved in several projects in social robotics, working on the encoding and decoding of social signals and communicative intentions in embodied artificial systems.
+Dr. de Ruiter is a cognitive scientist and psycholinguist whose primary research focus is on the cognitive foundations of human communication.
+He worked as a postdoctoral researcher at the Department of Social Psychology at the University of Cologne, and later as a senior researcher at the Max Planck Institute for Psycholinguistics in Nijmegen.
+From 2009 to 2016 Dr. De Ruiter was Chair of Psycholinguistics at Bielefeld University, Germany, where he founded the Natural Communication HD Lab.
+Dr. de Ruiter aims to improve our understanding about how humans and artificial agents can use language, gesture and other forms of multimodal and nonverbal signals to effectively communicate with each other.
+He is also interested in the computational processes involved in conversational turn taking and intention recognition in agent-agent communication.
+He has published in linguistic, psycholinguistic, methodological, neurocognitive, and cognitive-psychological journals.
+His interests include philosophy of science, artificial intelligence, and inferential statistics.
+Dr. de Ruiter has also initiated and/or been involved in several projects in social robotics, working on the encoding and decoding of communicative intentions in embodied artificial systems.